Auto Insurance in San Francisco, CA (The Complete Guide)

 Despite the significant number of vehicles on the road, San Francisco is relatively safer than some of the other large counties in California.

-According to the National Highway Traffic Safety Administration (NHTSA), between 2014 and 2018, San Francisco saw an average of around 31 traffic-related fatalities per year.
+The National Highway Traffic Safety Administration (NHTSA) found that, between 2014 and 2018, San Francisco saw an average of around 31 traffic-related fatalities per year.

 The following table shows the main reasons behind traffic-related fatalities in San Francisco:

 |Single Vehicle Crash Fatalities||29||29||22||20||19|

 |Fatalities in Crashes Involving a Large Truck by County for 2017||4||0||0||4||3|